Supersymmetric phases of 4d N=4 SYM at large N: Introduction

 The particular elliptic function that underlies our extended action can be identified with the \emph{elliptic dilogarithm}, a certain single-valued real-analytic extension of the ordinary dilogarithm first studied by D.~Wigner and S.~Bloch~\cite{Bloch}.
 This identification immediately places us in a very good position.
 The main technical tool is a formula due to Bloch~\cite{Bloch} which has been studied intensively by number theorists~\cite{ZagierOnBloch,DukeImamoglu}.
 Bloch's formula expresses the elliptic dilogarithm in terms of a real analytic lattice sum also known as a Kronecker-Eisenstein series~\cite{Weil}, which is not only manifestly elliptic but also modular invariant under the usual~$SL_2(\IZ)$ action on~$\t$!
 The Kronecker-Eisenstein series can be thought of as a Fourier expansion along the lattice directions, and this makes the calculation of the action at the saddle-points very easy as we just have to calculate the zeroth Fourier modes along the direction chosen by a given lattice point.

-The resulting actions of~$(0,1)$ and~$(1,0)$ agree precisely with that of pure~AdS$_5$ and the supersymmetric~AdS$_5$ black hole, respectively, which leads us to the above-mentioned identification of these saddles as the duals of the respective gravitational configurations.
-We also calculate the action and the entropy of the generic~$(m,n)$ saddle in Section~\ref{sec:Action}.
-Since we are working with Euclidean matrix integrals with complex fields, a rigorous analysis of when a given saddle contributes to the partition function should be done using Picard-Lefshetz theory and the ideas of resurgence (a recent comprehensive review can be found in~\cite{Aniceto:2018bis}).
-Here we start a more simple-minded analysis of comparing the various actions at a given value of~$\t$, and calculate the resulting phase diagram for the supersymmetric theory.
+In Section~\ref{sec:Action} we calculate the resulting actions of the~$(0,1)$ and~$(1,0)$ saddles, and find that they agree precisely with that of pure~AdS$_5$ and the supersymmetric~AdS$_5$ black hole, respectively.
+This leads us to the above-mentioned identification of these saddles as the duals of the respective gravitational configurations.
+We also calculate the action and the entropy of the generic~$(m,n)$ saddle.
+Comparing the various actions at a given value of~$\t$, we calculate the resulting phase diagram for the supersymmetric theory.
 (The bounding curves of the resulting regions are the anti-Stokes lines.)
 We find that the dominant phase close to~$\t =0$ is the~AdS$_5$ black hole.
-Interestingly there are new dominant phases~$(m,n)$ that dominate when~$\t$ approaches the rational points~$-n/m$.
+In addition, when~$\t$ approaches the rational point~$-n/m$, the~$(m,n)$ solution becomes dominant.
+These are new supersymmetric phases of the theory.

 The form of the Kronecker-Eisenstein series allows us to easily calculate the asymptotics of the action at a given saddle-point in the Cardy-like limit~$\t \to 0$.
 Applying this procedure to the black hole saddle immediately yields the leading terms in the limit, thus clarifying certain technical issues that arose in the calculations in the Cardy-like limit in~\cite{Cabo-Bizet:2019osg} by different methods.\footnote{Preliminary indications of modular invariance in related systems were found in~\cite{Razamat:2012uv, DiPietro:2014bca, Shaghoulian:2016gol, Beem:2017ooy, Dedushenko:2019yiw}.
 The calculations of~\cite{Cabo-Bizet:2018ehj}, which showed that a generalized supersymmetric Casimir energy of~$\CN=4$ SYM on~$S^1 \times S^3$ equals the black hole entropy functional, also pointed towards a modular symmetry underlying the system. } Our formalism thus unifies the three strands of analysis mentioned above and confirms the following satisfying physical picture of the Cardy-like limit---it is simply the limit when the black hole saddle-point shrinks to zero size, i.e.~the configuration of eigenvalues uniformly distributed between~$0$ and~$\t$ all coalesce to the origin.